re-bet365/bet365-re-js/README.md

 ### Current and future work
-The current implementation only reverse engineers the javascript component but the control flow javascript is dictated by the `tape`.
+The current implementation only reverse engineers the JavaScript component but the control flow JavaScript is dictated by the `tape`.
 We will need to reverse engineer the `tape` for the complete reverse engineering.

-*Important:* Even if we find out how the javascript detects webdriver/playwright, please don't start scraping solely using those solution.
+*Important:* Even if we find out how the JavaScript detects webdriver/playwright, please don't start scraping solely using those solution.
 Scraping data using websocket is much faster and efficient it should be the go-to solution for scraping data.

 *Future Work*
-* find out how the javascript detects devtool being open
+* find out how the JavaScript detects devtool being open
-* find out how the javascript detects webdriver/playwright being open
+* find out how the JavaScript detects webdriver/playwright being open
 * reverse engineer the websocket so webdriver/playwright doesn't need to used for scraping data